-California State Route 39 is the name of a winding mountain road located on the boundary between Orange and Los Angeles counties, in the U.S. state of California.
-The northerly portion of road, also known as San Gabriel Canyon Road, has been closed since 1978.
+California State Route 39 is a winding mountain road located on the boundary between Orange and Los Angeles counties, in the U.S. state of California.
+The northerly portion of the road, also known as San Gabriel Canyon Road, has been closed since 1978.

 Where does California State Route 39 start and end?